 Ducks are the easiest thing to herd on feet!
 If you can slowly walk and occasionally put an arm out you are capable of herding ducks.
 I have my movable fence (affiliate link) set up on the other side of the yard from where the duck’s night pen is.
 Regardless, I haven’t had a single issue herding them back and forth.
-Currently I only have 7 ducks, so this will likely be trickier with more ducks, but generally they are much easier to herd than chickens.
+Currently I only have nine ducks, so this will likely be trickier with more, but generally they are much easier to herd than chickens.

 These guys are tough!
 It depends on the breed, but generally ducks are very good at adapting to various weather.
 We get as low as -20 in the winter and as high as +40 in the summers and have had no problems yet.
 Our coop isn’t even well insulated or heated.
-I have heard stories of ducks waking up in the morning with their feet frozen to the ground, waiting for them to thaw, and walking around like nothing happened.
+I have heard stories of ducks waking up with their feet frozen to the ground, waiting for them to thaw, and walking around like nothing happened.
 Truly amazing.

 10. Never going to eat their own eggs (or each other)

 Ducks, to my knowledge, don’t get this bad habit.
 With chickens it only takes one to spread the unsavoury practice to her colleagues.